Plus-Size Snow Pants For Hitting The Slopes This Winter

 Sizes Available: Up to 6X (regular and short inseams available)

 These baby pink snow pants will definitely have you looking like a cotton candy dream in the best way.
-These pants feature an adjustable waist which is so important for tailoring the pants to your body.
-This also means that you'll be doing less adjusting while trying to tackle the challenges that come with trying out skiing/snowboarding for the first time.
+They feature an adjustable waist which is so important for tailoring the trousers to your body.
+This also means that you'll be doing less adjusting while trying to tackle the challenges that come with trying out skiing or snowboarding for the first time.

 These baby pink snow pants will definitely have you looking like a cotton candy dream in the best way.
-These pants feature an adjustable waist which is so important for tailoring the pants to your body.
-This also means that you'll be doing less adjusting while trying to tackle the challenges that come with trying out skiing/snowboarding for the first time.
+They feature an adjustable waist which is so important for tailoring the trousers to your body.
+This also means that you'll be doing less adjusting while trying to tackle the challenges that come with trying out skiing or snowboarding for the first time.

 All In Motion Snow Pants,